LimHueiHwang/MRBR/README.md

 ## Key Features

-* Multi-sheet MRBR processing
+* Multi-sheet Excel processing
 * Plant-based filtering
 * IPO Company Code filtering
-* Automated Purchasing review columns
+* Automated Purchasing review fields
-* Automated output workbook generation
+* Standardized workbook generation
 * Server-based input and output workflow

 ## Input & Output

 **Input:**
-MRBR Excel report exported by an administrator to the designated server location.
+MRBR Excel report exported to the designated server location.

 **Output:**
-Processed MRBR Excel workbook saved to the designated IMAC server output folder.
+Processed MRBR workbook saved to the designated IMAC server output location.

 ## My Role

 I designed and developed the automation based on the Purchasing workflow.
-My responsibilities included defining the processing logic and business rules, developing the Python solution, testing the processed output, and maintaining and improving the automation.
+My work included defining the processing logic and business rules, developing the Python solution, testing the generated output, and maintaining the production automation.

 ## Limitations

-* The automation depends on the expected MRBR Excel worksheet and column structure.
+* The automation depends on the expected MRBR worksheet and column structure.
-* Plant and business-rule values are currently defined within the Python implementation.
+* Plant and business-rule values are currently defined in the Python implementation.
 * The automation does not directly execute SAP transactions or control SAP GUI.

 ## Future Improvements

-Potential improvements include externalizing business rules and configuration, adding stronger input validation, and introducing structured logging and automated testing.
+Potential improvements include:

+* Externalizing business rules and configuration
+* Stronger input validation
+* Structured logging
+* Automated testing

 ## Disclaimer

-This repository contains a portfolio representation of a production business automation.
-Company-specific data, credentials, and confidential information are not included.
+This repository is a portfolio representation of a production business automation.
+Company-specific data, credentials, and confidential information are excluded.
 Sample data is provided for demonstration purposes.